 - This flag only requires that other environments in the replication group participate in the vote.
 There is no requirement that all such environments participate.
 In other words, if an environment starts up, it can call for an election, and select a master, even if all other environment have not yet joined the replication group. - It only requires a simple majority of participating environments to elect a master.
 The number of environments used to calculate the simple majority is based on the value set for DB_ENV->rep_set_nsites().
-This is always true of elections held using the replication framework. - As always, the environment participating in the election with the most up-to-date log files is selected as master.
-If an environment with better log files has not yet joined the replication group, it may not become the master.
+This is always true of elections held using the Replication Manager. - As always, the environment participating in the election with the most up-to-date log files is selected as master.
+If an environment with more recent log files has not yet joined the replication group, it may not become the master.

 Any one of these points may be enough to cause a less-than-optimum environment to be selected as master.
-Therefore, to give you a better degree of control over which environment becomes a master at application startup, the replication framework offers the following start-up flags:
+Therefore, to give you a better degree of control over which environment becomes a master at application startup, the Replication Manager offers the following start-up flags:

-Flag Description DB_REP_MASTER The application starts up and declares itself to be a master without calling for an election.
+Flag Description DB_REP_MASTER The application starts up and declares the environment to be a master without calling for an election.
 It is an error for more than one environment to start up using this flag, or for an environment to use this flag when a master already exists.
 Note that no replication group should ever operate with more than one master.
 In the event that a environment attempts to become a master when a master already exists, the replication code will resolve the problem by holding an election.
 Note, however, that there is always a possibility of data loss in the face of duplicate masters, because once a master is selected, the environment that loses the election will have to roll back any transactions committed until it is in sync with the "real" master.
-DB_REP_CLIENT The application starts up and declares itself to be a replica without calling for an election.
-Note that the application can still become a master if a subsequent application starts up, calls for an election, and this application is elected master.
-DB_REP_ELECTION As described above, the application starts up, looks for a master, and if one is not found calls for an election.
-DB_REP_FULL_ELECTION Identical to DB_REP_ELECTION except that the election requires all known members of the replication group to participate.
-If a given environment has not yet started but it is included in the replication group count (using DB_ENV->rep_set_nsites()) then a master can not be elected.
+DB_REP_CLIENT The application starts up and declares the environment to be a replica without calling for an election.
+Note that the environment can still become a master if a subsequent

+Flag Description application starts up, calls for an election, and this environment is elected master.
+As described above, the application starts up, looks for a master, and if one is not found calls for an election.